cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end;
 ```

-If the enhanced comment is used at the end of a line containing a statement, the generated output is moved in front of the statement:
+If the enhanced comment is used at the end of a line containing a complete statement, the generated output is moved in front of the first such statement:

 ```
 param MIN = 10;       /// Minimal value